 Admitted students with an undergraduate degree in Computer Science must satisfactorily complete an approved schedule of nine courses, which includes:

 Elective courses of at least nine COSI courses numbered 100 or greater of which at most three may be chosen from the following courses: COSI 152aj, COSI 152bj, COSI 153aj, COSI 153bj, COSI 154aj, COSI 293aj, COSI 210aj, COSI 200ab and COSI 210a.

 Admitted students with an undergraduate degree in a field other than Computer Science must satisfactorily complete an approved schedule of twelve courses, which includes:

-A. Four core courses providing fundamental background in Computer Science: COSI 11a, COSI 12b, COSI 21a, and COSI 29a.
+A. Three core courses providing fundamental background in Computer Science: COSI 12b, COSI 21a, and COSI 29a.
 At most two core courses can be taken a semester.
-Students must maintain a minimum average of a B+ in the 4 undergraduate courses required.
+Students must maintain a minimum average of a B+ in the three undergraduate courses required.
 At the end of each semester in the program, students who have an average of less than a B+ for the subset of these courses that they have taken thus far will be subject to probation or withdrawal from the program.